KQM-git/TCL/equipment/artifacts.md

 {% endtab %}
 {% endtabs %}

+### Deepwood Memories

+{% tabs %}
+{% tab title="Description" %}
+* 2-Piece Set Bonus: Dendro DMG Bonus +15%
+* 4-Piece Set Bonus: After Elemental Skills or Bursts hit opponents, the targets' Dendro RES will be decreased by 30% for 8s.
+This effect can be triggered even if the equipping character is not on the field.
+{% endtab %}

+{% tab title="Findings" %}
+* Coming soon.
+{% endtab %}
+{% endtabs %}

 ### Echoes of an Offering

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set: ATK +18%.
+* 2-Piece Set Bonus: ATK +18%.
-* 4 Piece Set Bonus: When Normal Attacks hit opponents, there is a 36% chance that it will trigger Valley Rite, which will increase Normal Attack DMG by 70% of ATK.
+* 4-Piece Set Bonus: When Normal Attacks hit opponents, there is a 36% chance that it will trigger Valley Rite, which will increase Normal Attack DMG by 70% of ATK.
 This effect will be dispelled 0.05s after a Normal Attack deals DMG.
 If a Normal Attack fails to trigger Valley Rite, the odds of it triggering the next time will increase by 20%.
 This trigger can occur once every 0.2s.